tensorflow/docs/site/en/performance/xla/operation_semantics.md

 value in `output` will be non-deterministic.

-Note that the first parameter that is passed into the `update_computation` will always be the current value from the `output` tensor and the second parameter will always be the value from the `updates` tensor.
+Note that the first parameter that is passed into the `update_computation` will always be the current value from the `output` array and the second parameter will always be the value from the `updates` array.
 This is important specifically for cases when the `update_computation` is _not commutative_.

 Informally, the scatter op can be viewed as an _inverse_ of the gather op, i.e.